avanwouwe/citadel-browser-agent/README.md

 It also reports on usage statistics of applications, allowing for detection of shadow IT.

 Events and reports are written as syslog entries with a relevant level, and can then be consumed by a SIEM or EDR.
-Citadel comes [pre-integrated with Wazuh](/doc/wazuh.md)..
+Citadel comes [pre-integrated with Wazuh](/doc/wazuh.md).

 ## shadow IT detection
 Citadel inspects internet use and generates daily statistics per site.
 Citadel attempts to identify sites that are applications by separating authenticated and unauthenticated internet sites.

-The interaction analysis is based both on navigation and on clicks, ensuring that it also works for Single Page Applications.
+The interaction analysis is based both on navigation events and on clicks, ensuring that it also works for Single Page Applications.

+These usage reports can be aggregated in your SIEM / EDR and used to detect unexpected applications.

 ## Privacy respecting
 Citadel hashes the URL for events that do not indicate immediate threats, and are only logged for digital forensics.
 The different parts (hostname, path, query, etc) of the URL are hashed separately so that it remains possible to perform analysis after an incident.